 2. See the opportunity

 Opportunity is everywhere.
 If the change leaves you anxious, here is the opportunity to challenge and work through your fear.
-If the change leaves you with a sense of loss, the opportunity is the chance to focus on appreciation.
+If the change leaves you with a sense of loss, the opportunity is to focus on appreciation.
 How does this change challenge you to improve and grow?

 3. Be patient with yourself